 - Balancing Quality and Growth?
 You must find the balance between delivering less than perfect quality and an obsession with quality at all cost.
 During growth, make sure you are not sacrificing the quality of your product or service just for the sake of growth.

 - No Financial Planning?
 Budgets serve as you guide for day-to-day or long-term financial decision making.
 They help you better understand your bottom line and enables you to measure and assess the overall financial health of your small business.

 - Poor Record Keeping and Financial Controls?
 Not properly keeping track of your financials is flying your business blind.
 Budgeting creates a baseline to compare actual results to determine how the results vary from the expected performance.

 - Not Staying Profitable?
-Always focus on staying profitable and do not let chasing sales, revenue or customers cloud your judgement.
+Always focus on staying profitable and do not let chasing sales, revenue, or customers cloud your judgment.
 Lacking profit could put you out of business even with record sales.

 - Insufficient Start-up and Operating Capital – You need to know how much money you need to start the business and cover all costs until sales can eventually pay for these costs.
 Inadequate access to working capital can cause your business to fail.